miketheologitis/FedL-Sync-FDA/README.md

 **NOTE:** This documentation highlights the functionalities currently available in the `fdavg` package.
 While these are functional and can be used, it's worth noting that they represent only a fraction of the full capabilities planned for the package.
-The development is ongoing and we plan on pushing new features in future releases.

 # Usage
 Make sure you have the version of `tensorflow` and `numpy` you want to use installed.
 Then, install `fdavg` with